Shaunae Miller-Uibo: Early life

-Career

-Youth career
+Youth and junior career

 Miller-Uibo competed in athletics from a very young age and won five medals at the 2007 Central American and Caribbean Age Group Championships in Athletics in the under-14 category.
 Bronze medals in relay races followed at the 2009 CARIFTA Games and the 2009 Pan American Junior Athletics Championships.

 She claimed the 400 m titles at the 2010 Central American and Caribbean Junior Championships and 2010 CARIFTA Games, as well as four medals with the Bahamas in the 4 × 100 metres relay and 4 × 400 metres relay.
 Sixteen-year-old Miller-Uibo became the first Bahamian to be 400 m champion at the 2010 World Junior Championships in Athletics and the youngest woman to ever win the event.
 She won the gold medal in a time of 52.52, denying Margaret Etim, who finished second in 53.05 (this was the slowest winning time in the history of the event).

 In the following year, Miller-Uibo won the 2011 World Youth Championships in Athletics with a time of 51.84, becoming the first athlete ever to hold both the U20 and U18 championship 400 m titles concurrently.
 She returned to defend her 400 m title at the 2011 CARIFTA Games, but was disqualified in the final.
 She also failed in her defence at the 2012 World Junior Championships in Athletics, trailing in fourth.
 However, she won 200 m and 4 × 400 metres relay silver medals at the 2012 CARIFTA Games.
 In her last age category competition, she won three gold medals (200 m, 400 m, 4 × 100 metres relay) at the 2013 CARIFTA Games and was given the Austin Sealy Award as the best athlete of the tournament.

 Senior career

 At the 2012 London Olympics, Miller-Uibo did not finish her 400 m heat.
 She turned professional in 2013, signing a sponsorship deal with Adidas.
 She made her first global final that same year, taking fourth in the 200 m at the 2013 World Championships in Athletics.
 The year after, Miller-Uibo won her first senior medal, finishing behind Francena McCorory and Kaliese Spencer in the 400 m at the 2014 IAAF World Indoor Championships.
 She made the 200 m final at the 2014 Commonwealth Games but ended the race in sixth.

-The 2015 season marked her first impact at the IAAF Diamond League, as she won the 400 m at the top level Athletissima and Memorial Van Damme meets.
+The 2015 season marked her first impact at the Diamond League, as she won the 400 m at the top level Athletissima and Memorial Van Damme meets.
 Miller-Uibo won the silver medal in the 400 m at the 2015 World Championships that year.
 She also ran with the Bahamian women's 4 × 400 m relay team in the heats at that competition and set a Bahamian national record of 3:28.46 minutes.

 In 2016, Miller-Uibo won the Prefontaine Classic 400 m race.